A step-by-step guide for comparing and conducting a balance transfer with Commonwealth Bank.

 You can use a number of Commonwealth Bank credit cards for balance transfers.
 Here are some questions you can ask to find the right one for you:

 - How much can I transfer?
-Commonwealth Bank allows balance transfers from $500 and up to 100% of your credit limit.
+Commonwealth Bank allows balance transfers from $500 up to your available credit limit.
 The amount you’re approved for will depend on your income and financial history.
 If you are approved for a balance transfer and the available credit on your CommBank card is not sufficient to cover the amount you wish to transfer, CommBank will transfer an amount up to your approved credit limit.
 You'll then need to pay off the remaining amount in your existing account and close the account if you don't wish to pay maintenance fees on the account.

 - Is there a promotional offer?
 What’s the revert rate?
 Some Commonwealth Bank credit cards may offer a promotional balance transfer rate for new customers.
 This offer is usually much lower than the standard balance transfer rate and is in place for a limited amount of time, such as the first 5 months or first 12 months you have the card.
 At the end of the promotional period, the balance transfer rate will revert to the standard variable cash advance rate for your CommBank card.